Nevada CPA Exam Requirements

 Contact any educational institutions attended and request that transcripts be forwarded to the Nevada State Board of Accountancy for their evaluation.
 If you do not expect any problems in processing your application it is best to make plans to start your review at this time.
 The Becker CPA Review will significantly increase your chances of passing the exam.

-After receiving the required information, the State Board will issue your Authorization to Test (ATT) to the National Association of State Boards of Accountancy (NASBA).
-You will receive a payment coupon for exam fees of $734.10 for all four parts, which must be paid within ninety days.
-Once fees are paid, you will receive a Notice to Schedule (NTS) which is good for six months; however, since every third is non-testing, the NTS covers four testing months
+You will receive a payment coupon for exam fees of $773.80 for all four parts, which must be paid within ninety days.
+Once fees are paid, you will receive a Notice to Schedule (NTS) which is good for six months; however, since every third is non-testing, the NTS covers four testing months.

 Your NTS allows you to start scheduling your exams.
 You can sit for the exam parts in any sequence so you can plan your reviews to coincide with your exam scheduling.
 The most efficient approach is to sit for two parts in each exam window; however, exam fees paid for parts not taken are not refundable.
 Exam times are scheduled with Prometric and can be set up online at www.prometric.com/cpa.
 You can take the exam at a site in Las Vegas, Reno, or any other Prometric location that is convenient to you.